bluekvirus/Stage.js/implementation/HOWTO.md

 ...
 var regional = app.view({name: '...'});
 ...

+//for a view to be used in the navigation chain var regional = app.view({
+    name: '...',
+    type: 'Layout',
+    template: '...',
+    navRegion: '...' //dont forget this
+});
+//the same as above
+var regional = app.regional('...', {
+    template: '...',
+    navRegion: '...' //dont forget this
+});

 ```

 Now, we've sketched the layout of our application, you might want more contexts defined before continue but that's the easy part, just repeat Step 1-2 till you are ready to proceed to light-up the views dynamically with remote data.